ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 Another common option is to have $start$ be inclusive, and $end$ exclusive (so the starting interval is $(0,array.length)$).
 Yet another option is to have a start index and a size of the interval.
-Each variation would do slighly different calculations, but require the same fundamental building operations:
+Each variation would do slightly different calculations, but require the same fundamental building operations:
 Finding the middle element, and excluding the upper/lower half of the interval.